Why It's Okay To Spend Time Alone

-This post is prompted by a thread in one of my Facebook groups.
+This post is prompted by a thread in one of my 40-something women entrepreneur Facebook groups.
 The mom was talking about how she was doing everything for her family.
 Chores, kids, shopping, meals, as well as, taking care of her ailing mother.
 Her husband was disabled I think – or unable or unwilling to help.
-I asked but she never clarified that situation so I don’t know the entire story.
-Anyway, she was desperate for some time away so she could recharge and relax but she felt so conflicted.
+She was desperate for some time away so she could recharge and relax but she felt so conflicted.
 She thought it was her job to take care of everyone’s needs, all day, every day and she shouldn’t want or need to take time for herself.

 Things that happen when we spend time alone:

 - Pressure to perform subsides – we can relax, shut down, reboot

 - Our creativity is allowed to flourish – distractions are gone and imagination takes over